-The Michiana Area Council of Government's 2019 Congestion Management Process (CMP) was created to replace the previous CMP.
-The CMP was developed as an integral part of 2045 Transportation Plan.
-The CMP is tailored to the unique characteristics of the MACOG region.
+Some specific benefits of CMP include a structured process for addressing congestion issues within metropolitan transportation area, an objectivesdriven and performance-based approach that ensures investment decisions align with desired outcomes, increased collaboration and coordination among various stakeholders, more effective allocation of transportation funding for operations and capital projects, the ability to swiftly address small-scale congestion problems, and a linkage between planning and project development to support environmental analysis under NEPA.
+The Michiana Area Council of Government's 2023 Congestion Management Process (CMP) was created to update the previous CMP.
+The CMP is an integral part of 2050 Transportation Plan and tailored to the unique characteristics of the MACOG region.
 It provides a structured framework for evaluating travel demand reduction and operational management strategies, lends itself to identifying, prioritizing, and programming transportation improvement projects, and has been integrated into the Transportation Improvement Plan (TIP) and the Transportation Plan (TP) by providing reliable tools for project evaluation, selection and prioritization.

-MACOG's CMP includes the eight elements of

-the CMP as discussed in the Federal Highway Administration (FHWA) Congestion Management Process guidebook.
+MACOG'S CMP includes the eight elements of the CMP as discussed in the Federal Highway Administration (FHWA) Congestion Management Process guidebook.
 The figure below shows the elements of the MACOG CMP.